-As part of the prequalification process, a lender could perform a soft inquiry, which may give them enough information to predict whether you’re likely to be approved.
+As part of the prequalification process, a lender could perform a soft inquiry, which may give it enough information to predict whether you’re likely to be approved.

 If I’m prequalified, am I guaranteed to get the card?

-Prequalification is definitively NOT a guarantee that you’ll be approved.
+Prequalification is definitely not a guarantee that you’ll be approved.
 Rather, think of it as an invitation to apply.

 The good news?
 Based on the information the credit card company has on you, you’re more likely to be approved for those offers you prequalify for.
 The catch?
 If you decide you want the card, you’ll still have to apply.